damianhakert/damianhakert.github.io/source/_posts/2016-03-22-gitlab-8-6-released.markdown

 This is something we see more and more organisations adopt, but especially larger organisations often have external parties working together with them.
-These people also need access to GitLab, but not necessarily to everything, not to the internal projects.
+These people also need access to GitLab, but not to the internal projects.

 To prevent certain users from accessing internal projects, you can now mark them as _External_.
 It's a simple check in the users' page that can be set